LBHackney-IT/HACT.Dtos/README.md

 The nuget is being hosted by [github packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).

-To consume the package in your project, first check if you have City of Lincoln GitHub set up as a nuget source.
+To consume the package in your project, first check if you have London Borough of Hackney GitHub set up as a nuget source.
 To do this run the following on you're terminal:

 ```